Marlin Fishing is a Big Deal – Lasso Your Marlin

-On about the fifth attempted the marlin came up on its side.
+On about the fifth attempt the marlin came up on its side.
 Rod managed to position the boat perfectly and he was able to place the gaff into the fish.
 Yes, it was ours and what a fish too.
-It was a beautifully striped marlin and a good sized one at that.
+It was a beautifully striped marlin and a good-sized one at that.

 What a mission it was pulling it on board.
 Once aboard, a closer look revealed that the hook had not even gone into the fish instead the 200lb mono was half hitched around the marlin’s bill.
 The marlin had practically lassoed itself the poor thing probably did not know what was happening.
 Obviously, it was not that marlin’s day.